 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Specialist experience in supporting Survivors of Domestic Violence and Abuse / Relationship Abuse in their recovery.

 Initial Assessment - £25 (40 mins).
-This assessment session will provide an opportunity for us to meet, understand your needs, discuss how we may work together and potentially for how long.
+This assessment session will provide an opportunity for us to meet (actual or online), understand your needs, discuss how we may work together and potentially for how long.
 The session is also about identifying whether you think I am the right person for you.
 If we identify I am not the right counsellor, I will endeavour to signpost you elsewhere.

-I work in Ilkley from Tuesday - Friday and can offer some evening appointments.
+I work Online and in Ilkley from Tuesday - Thursday and can also offer evening appointments Tuesday - Thursday.

 I aim to reply to all phone messages and emails within 24 hours during my working days and unless you tell me otherwise, assume I can call you back and/or email you on the number/email address you have used to contact me.